[by Ross Browne]

 Some writers are happy to dig in and completely rethink projects around a stronger premise, a more original and engaging plot, or whatever deconstruction and reconstruction is necessary to rescue a promising but deeply flawed novel.
-Others throw in the towel and get to work on a different project, often with a better understanding of some fundamentals of fiction technique, thanks to their editor’s breakdown of why the initial effort wasn’t working.
-Others give up on writing altogether, or at least fiction writing, once they see how much work is involved in learning how to write a good novel that can have a shot at successful publication.
+Others move on and get to work on a different project, often with a better understanding of some fundamentals of fiction technique, thanks to their editor’s breakdown of why the initial effort wasn’t working.
+Some may even give up on writing altogether, or at least fiction writing, once they see how much work is involved in learning how to write a good novel that can have a shot at successful publication.

 In our view it’s never an editor’s job to tell a writer to give up on anything or to stop writing.
 That’s a personal choice than can only be made by the author.
 But it is our job to give candid, knowledgeable diagnostic feedback so that a sound decision can be made based on a thoughtful and credible assessment of where the work currently stands.